 The analysis behind an argument consists of the reasons offered in support of it.
 Reasons can support arguments in a number of different ways, none of which is, in itself, "better" or "more important".
-Reasons might:

-- logically explain why an argument is true - present empirical evidence for an argument - describe causally why a certain outcome will come about - identify widely shared moral intuitions in favour of an argument - expose a damaging logical implication of a contrasting argument - identify an emotive response that encourages us to care about a certain outcome
+Reasons might explain why arguments are true by:

+- presenting empirical evidence for an argument; - giving mechanistic links for why a certain outcome will come about; - identifying widely shared moral intuitions in favour of an argument; - exposing a damaging logical implication of a contrasting argument; - identifying an emotive response that encourages us to care about a certain outcome;

-...or do various other things that encourage the ordinary intelligent voter to believe that an argument is true and important to the debate.
+...or doing various other things that encourage the ordinary intelligent voter to believe that an argument is true and important to the debate.

 Reasons themselves may be stronger or weaker according to a number of important criteria, including:

-- the precision of what the speaker says and - the detail with which relevant logical claims, empirical evidence, causal processes, moral intuitions, logical implications or other elements are explained.
+- the precision of what the speaker says and; - the detail with which relevant logical claims, empirical evidence, causal processes, moral intuitions, logical implications or other elements are explained.